Painful swelling of the breasts as they fill with milk, lymph fluid, and extra blood in the veins.

 Reverse Pressure is very helpful to clear swelling out of the areola.
 Make a V with your fingers, place your nipple in the smallest area at the bottom of the V, and press in towards your back.
 Hold for 1 minute, then rotate the direction of your fingers and repeat the process.
 Having someone else pushing against your hand often makes this more effective.

 Pumping after baby feeds is sometimes needed, but remember that the more milk you take out, the more you make.
 Pumping can inadvertently help you have a supply for twins.
 Hand expressing the leftover milk after baby feeds might be more helpful in relieving the painful pressure.

-You can also have myofacial release, or lymphatic drainage therapy done if engorgement is not resolving.
+You can also have myofascial release, or lymphatic drainage therapy done if engorgement is not resolving.
 Contact Mary to find out more about this.

 Arm swinging exercises are very important for keeping your lymph moving.
 This can help prevent mastitis.
 1. swing both elbows up to your ears, then down to your waist, for up to 3 min.
 2. swing both arms to your left then around to your right, for up to 3 min.
 3. swing both arms across your chest as if to give yourself a hug, then wide open, for up to 3 min.